Skip to content

 Dr. Savatta is a board-certified urologic surgeon with 3,000 robotic surgeries and 2,000 robotic prostatectomies performed.
 That proof matters for patients searching for a large-prostate operation that depends on anatomy, surgical judgment, and volume.

 Innovative Urology serves New Jersey patients who need BPH treatment matched to the prostate, not a one-size-fits-all procedure.
-The consultation can compare medication, UroLift, Rezum, TURP, HoLEP, and robotic simple prostatectomy in the same decision tree.
+The consultation can compare medication, UroLift, Rezum, TURP, HoLEP, and robotic surgery in the same decision tree.

-How robotic simple prostatectomy compares with other BPH options
+How large-gland surgery compares with other BPH options

 Medication